btimofeev/UniPatcher/app/src/main/res/raw-it/faq.md

 Si.
 UniPatcher può:

-- create XDelta3 patches.
+- Create XDelta3 patches.
 - Risolvere checksum per un gioco Sega Mega Drive / Sega Genesis.
-- aggiungere o rimuovere l'intestazione SMC per un gioco Super Nintendo.
+- Aggiungere o rimuovere l'intestazione SMC per un gioco Super Nintendo.

 #### Perchè devo risolvere il checksum per i giochi del Sega Mega Drive?

-Il Sega Mega Drive (Genesis) ha delle protezioni dalle modifiche del gioco.
-La ROM contiene il valore checksum, e se è diverso dal checksum effettivo il gioco mostra uno schermo rosso e smette di funzionare.
-Questa funzione scrive il checksum corretto nella ROM.
+Sega Mega Drive (Genesis) games are protected from modification.
+If the checksum of the game differs from the one the ROM amounts to, the game displays a red screen and stops running.
+What this does is calculate the correct checksum and write it to the ROM.

 **Attenzione:** Questa funzione non crea una ROM di backup.